Laplace-based strategies for Bayesian optimal experimental design with nuisance uncertainty: Expected Information Gain Estimators

-First, we sample $(\bs{\theta}^{(n)},\bs{\phi}^{(n)})\stackrel{\mathrm{iid}}{\sim}\pi(\bs{\theta},\bs{\phi})$, then we sample $\bs Y^{(n)}\stackrel{\mathrm{iid}}{\sim}p(\bs Y|\bs{\theta}^{(n)},\bs{\phi}^{(n)})$, $\bs{\varphi}^{(n,m)}\stackrel{\mathrm{iid}}{\sim}\tilde{\pi}(\bs{\varphi}|\bs{Y}^{(n)},\bs{\theta}^{(n)})$ and $(\bs{\vartheta}^{(n,k)},\bs{\varphi}^{(n,k)})\stackrel{\mathrm{iid}}{\sim}\tilde{\pi}(\bs{\vartheta},\bs{\varphi}|\bs{Y}^{(n)})$.
-The derivation of the optimal setting for the DLMC2IS estimator follows the same basic structure as for the DLMC estimator.
-Laplace-based importance sampling helps reduce the variance of the inner MC approximation, and thus affects the constants appearing in the bias and variance bounds presented in Section~\ref{sec:Bias.stat}.
-Moreover, the total work for the DLMC2IS estimator includes the cost of numerically estimating the MAP and Hessian for each outer sample \cite{Bec18}.
-Thus, the optimal error-splitting parameter $\kappa^{\ast}$ could be improved for this setting.
+for any $\epsilon>0$ as $TOL\to 0$, where the last term in the first line is of higher order in $TOL$.
+The asymptotic work of the estimator is therefore influenced by a reduction in a multiplicative error term proportional to the combined importance sampling effects.
+The cost for finding MAPs and Hessians only enters as an arbitrary $\epsilon>0$.
 Numerical results in Figure~\ref{fig:ex1.evt} (Panel (A)) show that our estimator is conservative, implying the number of samples used was larger than necessary for a given tolerance. \rmk{[Importance sampling for a prior distribution with compact support] If the support of the prior distribution is compact, using a Gaussian distribution for importance sampling can result in samples outside this domain (see \cite{Bis16}).
 However, this problem is rarely observed in cases where the covariance of the importance sampling distribution is highly concentrated. } \rmk{[Numerical estimation of MAPs and Hessians] All MAPs and Hessians in the following section were estimated numerically.
 Specific experiment models allow for closed-form expressions or the use of automatic differentiation; however, this was beyond the scope of this work. }